-Every Member of Staff who is applying for a research grant MUST complete the Department’s Ethics and Data Protection Monitoring Form (available on DUO).
+Every Member of Staff who is applying for a research grant MUST complete the department’s Ethics and Data Protection Monitoring Form (available on DUO).
 This also includes applications being submitted at other institutions where a staff member here is a Co-Investigator.
 The completed form is reviewed by a member of the Panel and it will be returned, either approved or requiring further consideration in the case of unresolved ethical issues.
 Once approved, the form is submitted to Thelma Lambert (Administrative Secretary, Finance and Research) with the research grant application as part of the departmental approval process.

-Each Research Student MUST complete the Department’s Ethics and Data Protection Monitoring Form (on DUO) in relation to their thesis, and submit the form to his/her supervisor for approval, before submission to the Panel, together with a copy of the research proposal.
+Each Research Student MUST complete the department’s Ethics and Data Protection Monitoring Form (on DUO) in relation to their thesis research.
+The form should be submitted to his/her supervisor for approval, before submission to the Panel, together with a copy of the research proposal.
 This form must be completed at the beginning of the research, as part of any research design exercise, and based on the anticipated work.
-If the nature of the work changes then a new form must be completed and approved before work commences.
-The application is then reviewed by the Ethics Peer Review Group and passed back to the applicant in case of serious ethical issues that need to be further addressed.
+If the nature of the work changes, a new form must be completed and approved before work recommences.
+The completed form will be returned, either approved or requiring further consideration in the case of unresolved ethical issues.

-Each Undergraduate and Taught Postgraduate MUST also complete the Department’s Ethics and Data Protection Monitoring Form (on DUO) in relation to their dissertation proposal and submit the form to his/her supervisor for approval, before submission to the Ethics Peer Review Group.
-The application is then reviewed by the Ethics Peer Review Group and passed back to the applicant in case of serious ethical issues that need to be further addressed.
+Each Undergraduate and Taught Postgraduate MUST complete the Department’s Ethics and Data Protection Monitoring Form (on DUO) in relation to their dissertation/research paper proposal and submit the form to his/her supervisor for approval, before submitting it to the Panel.
+The application will be returned, either approved or requiring further consideration in the case of unresolved ethical issues.

-(a) Surveillance: this includes very recent aerial photographs and satellite images used only for archaeological features (i.e. post-2005).
+- Surveillance: this includes very recent aerial photographs and satellite images used only for archaeological features (i.e. post-2005).
 The Faculty has accepted our position that surveillance is only an ethical issue if it is a current or contemporary practice

 In any cases where the researcher is aware of ethical concerns under any of these, or other, headings, they should consult with the Ethics Peer Review Group before submitting their Form or proceeding further with their research.